k1nho/blog/content/posts/2025-10-28-securing-my-local-network-with-tailscale.md

 ---

 This year I want to really up my **DevOps** skills to the next level, as it is an area I am very interested in.
-After having such a great experience diving into **Kubernetes** services for the fantastic [NSDF Intersect](https://nationalsciencedatafabric.org/nsdf-intersect) project, I decided that it is time to finally go full throttle into building my own **mini homelab**.
+After having such a great experience diving into **Kubernetes** services for the fantastic [NSDF Intersect](https://nationalsciencedatafabric.org/nsdf-intersect) project, I decided that it is time to finally go full throttle into building my own **mini homelab** playground.

 Usually, when people think of a homelab, they picture a **huge server rack** with boxes upon boxes upon boxes... and, of course, a money tree 😁.
 However, If you are like me, chances are you want to build a **test lab**, one that can serve you to experiment different technologies.